GaleJames-creator/gale-james/tutorials/your-first-webhook.md

 }
 ```

-The 'secret' is a unique key used to sign webhook payloads and verify that data comes from PaymentFlow.
-The signature is included in the 'PaymentFlow-Signature' header.
+The 'secret' is a unique key used to sign webhook payloads and verify that data comes from the Payment API.
+The signature is included in the 'Payment-Signature' header.
 Store secrets securely, such as in environment variables or a secrets manager.
 Rotate secrets regularly and revoke old ones to keep your integration secure.

 ### Webhook payload example

 Test your webhook by making a payment and checking the POST request data at your endpoint.
 For local testing, use a tool like ngrok to expose your server.
-Use the PaymentFlow sandbox to safely simulate different scenarios before deploying.
+Use the Payment sandbox to safely simulate different scenarios before deploying.

 ```json
 {